 — Mary Golda Ross

-Mary was born in Park Hill, Oklahoma.
-Her great-great-grandfather was the Cherokee Principal Chief John Ross, leader of the Cherokee Nation during the Indian Removal era of the 1830s until the Civil War.
-He was the longest-serving chief in the history of the Cherokee nation and fought against the forced removal of his people from their homelands.
+Engineer and mathematician Mary Golda Ross (1908-2008) was born in Park Hill, Oklahoma, known for many years as the centre of Cherokee culture.
+Her great-great grandfather was Principal Chief John Ross, the longest-serving chief in the history of the Cherokee nation, who fought against the forced removal of his people from their homelands after the Indian Removal Act of 1830.

 Some of her many accomplishments include: helping to write NASA’s Planetary Flight Handbook which constitutes some of the first logistical studies for missions to Mars and Venus, and developing operational requirements for spacecraft that were an integral step towards the Apollo program.

 Following her retirement at 65 years of age, Ross was devoted to recruiting young women and Native American youth into S.T.E.M. careers.
-She was a staunch supporter of the American Indians in Science and Engineering Society (AISES) and the Council of Energy Resource Tribes.
+She was a staunch supporter of the American Indians in Science and Engineering Society and the Council of Energy Resource Tribes, an organisation that advocates for the interests of Native American tribes with fossil fuel deposits in their lands.

-At 96 years old, she wore a traditional Cherokee dress made by her niece to the 2004 opening of the Smithsonian’s National Museum of the American Indian.
-She died in 2008 and has since been featured on a commemorative U.S. dollar coin that celebrated the contributions of Native Americans to the U.S. space program.
+She was invited to the opening of the Smithsonian’s National Museum of the American Indian in 2004, at 96 years old, and wore a traditional Cherokee dress made by her niece.
+She died in 2008 and has since been featured on a commemorative dollar coin that celebrated the contributions of Native Americans to the U.S. space program.

 Share